 We are also interested in defining:

 Hua Linda Cai, MD, PhD, holds the rank of Professor in the Departments of Medicine and of Anesthesiology & Perioperative Medicine.
 She also serves as Director for Translational Research in the Department of Anesthesiology & Perioperative Medicine.
-She received her MD degree from the Medical College of Qingdao University, China, and her PhD from the University of New South Wales, Sydney, Australia.
+She received her MD degree from the Medical College of Qingdao University, China, and her PhD from the University of New South Wales, Sydney, Australia and Emory University, Atlanta, Georgia.

 For a full list of Dr. Cai's publications, please click here.